This article looks at common port numbers and their associated services, and which transport protocol they use.

 161, 162 (UDP) – SNMP

-The SNMP (Simple Network Administration Protocol) protocol suite is a collection of network management and monitoring protocols.
-It is often used to monitor firewalls, routers, switches, servers, printers, bridges, NAS disks, UPS, and other network devices.
+The SNMP (Simple Network Administration Protocol) protocol suite collects network management and monitoring protocols.
+It’s often used to monitor firewalls, routers, switches, servers, printers, bridges, NAS disks, UPS, and other network devices.

 SNMP ports are utilized via UDP on port 161 for SNMP Managers communicating with SNMP Agents and via UDP on port 162 when agents send unsolicited SNMP traps to the SNMP Manager.